haoxins/haoxins.github.io/archived/2021-istio-in-action.md

   the *control plane* is deployed into it and is able to act as a cluster-wide *control plane* for Istio.

+* For Istio, the control plane provides the following functions:
+  - APIs for operators to specify desired routing/resilience behavior APIs for the data plane to consume localized configuration Service discovery abstraction for the data plane
+  - APIs for specifying usage policies
+  - Certificate issuance and rotation
+  - Assigning workload identity
+  - Unified telemetry collection
+  - Service-proxy sidecar injection
+  - Specifying network boundaries and how to access them

+* The bulk of these responsibilities are implemented in a *single* component of the control plane called **Istiod**.

 ## Istio's data plane: Envoy Proxy

 ## Istio Gateway: getting traffic into your cluster